huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Any tax filings are handled.
 - A final accounting and plan of distribution are prepared.

-The house has been turned into cash, but the cash is still under the personal representativeâ€™s control and subject to the court process until the estate is ready to close.
+The house has been turned into cash, but the cash is still under the personal representative's control and subject to the court process until the estate is ready to close.

 ---

-## Step 8 â€“ Wrapping up probate and distributing proceeds
+## Step 8 — Wrapping up probate and distributing proceeds

 The final stages often look like: